l4ur4oliveira/freelance-hours/README.md

 ## Important commands

+1. To create a new model: `php artisan make:model`
-1. To drop all tables and recreate migrations

-`php artisan migrate:fresh`
+2. To drop all tables and recreate migrations: `php artisan migrate:fresh`

-2. To seed database

-`php artisan db:seed`
+3. To seed database: `php artisan db:seed`

-3. To do 1 and 2 steps at the same time

-`php artisan migrate:fresh --seed`
+4. To do steps 2 and 3 at the same time: `php artisan migrate:fresh --seed`